Continuous-variable quantum communication: Preliminaries

-\textit{Quantum dense coding} (QDC, also referred to as quantum super-dense coding) allows communicating parties to share more classical bits of information with fewer shared qubits.
-QDC was first theoretically proposed in~\cite{Bennett1992b}, based on an entangled pair, distributed between two parties, so that after an operation on one particle, its transfer and joint measurement on the other side of the channel, two classical bits (encoded into one of four possible qubit operations) become known to both the parties.
-QDC was further combined with QSDC in~\cite{Wang2005} and experimentally tested using atomic qubit states~\cite{Schaetz2004} or photonic qubits distributed over optical fibers~\cite{Williams2017}.
+\textit{Quantum dense coding} (QDC; also referred to as quantum super-dense coding) allows communicating parties to share more classical bits of information with fewer shared qubits.
+QDC was first theoretically proposed by~\cite{Bennett1992b} and was based on an entangled pair distributed between two parties so that, after an operation on one particle, its transfer, and joint measurement on the other side of the channel, two classical bits (encoded into one of four possible qubit operations) become known to both parties.
+QDC was further combined with QSDC by~\cite{Wang2005} and experimentally tested using atomic qubit states~\cite{Schaetz2004} or photonic qubits distributed over optical fibers~\cite{Williams2017}.